 Before we talk about what is E-Waste Recycling Plant first talk about what is E-Waste recycling, E-waste recycling is the reuse and reprocessing of electrical and electronic equipment of any type that has been rejected or regarded as end of life products.
 E-Waste includes: home equipment such as TV Sets, Refrigerators, printer, fans, Radios and information technology equipment such as computers, mobile phones, laptops, batteries, circuit boards, hard disks, and monitors among others; and other electronic utilities such as luxurious electrical equipment, lighting equipment, and gaming equipment.

-Awareness in Recycling of E-Waste is growing now a days and was started to prevent human and environment from the adverse effect of electronic Waste.
+Awareness in Recycling of E-Waste is growing nowadays and was started to prevent humans and environment from the adverse effect of electronic Waste.

-An E-Waste recycling plant is a facility where end of life electronic products is transported for recycling purpose.
-The E-Waste collected from the consumers is transported to the E-Waste recycling plant for segregation, dismantling, treatment & for disposal.
+An E-Waste recycling plant is a facility where end-of-life electronic products is transported for recycling purpose.
+The E-Waste collected from the consumers is transported to the E-Waste recycling plant for segregation, dismantling, treatment & disposal.

 Environmental Laws Applicable for Setting Up an E-Waste Recycling Plant